 To earn academic credit for your internship, please enroll in EARTHSYS 260 under the instructor's section for 1 unit.
 You do not need to enroll in this unit during the summer while you are working on the internship.

 All internships will carry a mandatory S/NC grade option.
-Assignment of the “S” grade will be based on the acceptance of the internship paper and the completed evaluations.
-An “N” grade will be assigned to your internship units until then (the “N” grade at Stanford designates a work in progress).
+Assignment of the “S” grade will be based on the acceptance of the internship final product and the completed evaluations.
+An “N” grade will be assigned to your internship unit until then (the “N” grade at Stanford designates a work in progress).

-You will not receive an internship grade until all internship components have been completed:
+You will not receive an internship grade until all internship components have been completed and approved: